Abbot Primate: History

-Today, the Benedictine Confederation is governed by its own Vatican approved constitution known as a "Lex Propria" that has been updated at various times and it, too, would outline the rights and function of the Abbot Primate.
+Today, the Benedictine Confederation is governed by its own Vatican approved constitution known as a Lex Propria that has been updated at various times and it, too, would outline the rights and function of the Abbot Primate.
 This lex propria is grounded in the founding documents of "Summum Semper" and "Inaestimabilis" but allows for the flexibility of emendations and provisions proposed by the Congress of Abbots and approved by the Vatican.
-A more detailed analysis of the development and evolution of the lex propria is not offered here, but this guiding constitutional document outlines the rights and responsibilities for the Abbot Primate, the College of Abbots, the Benedictine Confederation, the Pontificio Sant'Anselmo, and the College of Sant'Anselmo.
+A more detailed analysis of the development and evolution of the Lex Propria is not offered here, but this guiding constitutional document outlines the rights and responsibilities for the Abbot Primate, the College of Abbots, the Benedictine Confederation, the Pontificio Sant'Anselmo, and the College of Sant'Anselmo.

 Benedictine institutions overseen by the Abbot Primate

 While the Abbot Primate has minimal juridical authority over individual monasteries or congregations (unless they are one of the very few non-congregational monasteries), he does direct the work of Sant'Anselmo on the Aventine (Sant'Anselmo all'Aventino).
 This is the complex located on the Aventine Hill in Rome's Ripa rione and overseen by the Benedictine Confederation in the person of the Abbot Primate and the Synod of Abbot Presidents.
 This complex is sometimes referred to as the "Primatial Abbey of Sant'Anselmo" because the Abbot Primate resides there as Abbot and he appoints a "Prior" to serve on his behalf.
 The complex comprises the "College of Sant'Anselmo" (Collegio Sant'Anselmo), the "Pontifical Athenaeum of Saint Anselm" (Pontificio Ateneo Sant’Anselmo), the Church of Sant'Anselmo (Chiesa Sant'Anselmo), and serves as the curial headquarters of the Confederation and Abbot Primate (Badia Sant'Anselmo).
-The current Abbot Primate is Abbot Gregory Polan, O.S.B. and his appointed Prior is Rev. Mauritius Wilde, O.S.B.
+The current Abbot Primate is Jeremias Schröder, O.S.B.

 College of Sant’Anselmo

 The ecclesiastical residential College of Sant'Anselmo is juridically considered the successor of the homonymous college of the Cassinese Benedictine Congregation which was founded in 1687.
 The present college was reestablished in 1887 and moved to the newly constructed "Sant'Anselmo" on the Aventine Hill in 1896.
 Today the residential college houses an average of one hundred Benedictine monks from about forty countries, as well as other religious, diocesan priests, and lay people.
 As a house of formation, it offers a monastic environment for those who study at the onsite Pontifical Athenaeum of Saint Anselm or at other Roman pontifical universities.
 When the Abbot Primate appoints his Prior, this monk also serves concurrently as the Rector of the college.
-The present Rector is Rev. Mauritius Wilde, O.S.B.
+The present Rector is Rev. Brendan Coffey, O.S.B.